thecoolwinter/blog/Posts/2021-02-02-The-Search-Engine-Matrix/index.md

 For each website we want to know how it links to the other websites **mathematically**.
 So, for website 2, we'll make a single-column matrix like this:
 ![Single-column matrix](2.png)

 This matrix only has one column, which adds up to 1.
-We got the numbers for the matrix by adding up all the links that that website links to, and dividing one by that sum, eg: $$\frac{1}{Number\:Of\:Links}$$.
-We'll now create this matrix for each website, and combine them into one, larger matrix which we'll label $$A$$.
+We got the numbers for the matrix by adding up all the links that that website links to, and dividing one by that sum, eg: $\frac{1}{Number\:Of\:Links}$.
+We'll now create this matrix for each website, and combine them into one, larger matrix which we'll label $A$.

 $$
 A=\:\begin{pmatrix}0&\frac{1}{2}&\frac{1}{2}\\ 1&0&\frac{1}{2}\\ 0&\frac{1}{2}&0\end{pmatrix}